cDanowski/smle/documentation/SMLE_Manual.md

 ![Publish - Add Description - Error Message from SOS Instance](images/create_from_Template_publish_view_add_description_error.png)*Publish - Add Description - Error Message from SOS Instance*

 Currently, the displayed error message is forwarded from the **SOS** instance and should indicate what kind of error occurs.
 Hopefully, the message contains a hint on how to edit the SensorML document to make it valid.
 In this case the error message notifies you of a missing required element called *linkage* within the higher-level element *CI_OnlineResource*.
 Sadly, there is no indication on where to find the latter.
 To troubleshoot the problem in worst case scenario, edit the document and inspect every hierarchy level to find the required element and provide a proper value for it.
 For instance, the created *Contact* element defines an element **Online Resource** with the property **Linkage**.
-So, navigate to *Contacs - Responsible Party - Contact (Contact Info) - Online Resource* to enter a suitable value, as shown in the following figure.
+So, navigate to *Contacts - Responsible Party - Contact (Contact Info) - Online Resource* to enter a suitable value, as shown in the following figure.

 ![Enter required Information to eliminate Error and try to Publish the Description again](images/add_information/provide_online_resource_for_contact.png)*Enter required Information to eliminate Error and try to Publish the Description again*